nowtechnologies/open-ventilator/index.md

 II.
 Pressure control mode:
   1. Medical ventilator - best solution if available

-  2. CPAP device - good solution if available, by keeping constant positive pressure, it prevents the alveoli from collapsing. **Important to use filters and masks with CPAP machines otherwise the virus is ventilated from the machine or patient into the air!!**
+  2. CPAP device - good solution if available, by keeping constant positive pressure, it prevents the alveoli from collapsing.
+Possible solution is to 3D print valves to connect snorkeling masks and ventilators:[easy-Covid19](https://www.isinnova.it/easy-covid19-eng/) **Important to use filters and masks with CPAP machines otherwise the virus is ventilated from the machine or patient into the air!!**

   3. Ambu bag/ bag valve mask - motorized - with pressure sensors - To keep a constant higher and lower positive pressure the Ambu bag needs to be compressed.
 When the Ambu bag is empty it needs to be inflated.
 This results in a negative pressure, that needs to be done fast to avoid collapsing of the alveoli in the lungs.
 This might work, but it would result in a complex system based on multiple sensors, which works only within given pressure and time values.
 Keeping in mind, that an Ambu bag works only for a couple of hours, we concluded that an air pump system can provide a safer and more stable solution.
 Therefore, the time spends on developing a ventilator solution should be focused on developing an air pump system with sensors and filters.